MsChemistryProf/turtlebot/README.md

 # turtlebot
-A discord bot that gives you a random picture of a turtle at request!
+A discord bot all about turtles!

 Credit to [Turtlepla](https://discordapp.com/users/418230724361977856) for the idea!